-- 1) Average annual increments from the IPCC 2006 Guidelines were used for the aboveground biomass in natural regeneration. - 2) Values for the Temperate Forest in age class ≤ 20 years and ≥ 20 years were applied - 3) The applied values are the same for both age classes (3 tdm/ha annually (for coniferous), 4 tdm/ha (for deciduous), and 0.5 tdm/ha (for maquies and shrub). - 4) Mean values of the average Root to Shoot ratio from IPCC 2006 Guidelines were used (0.4 (for coniferous in age class ≤ 20 years), 0.29 (for coniferous in age class ≥ 20 years), 0.46 (for deciduous) in both age classes).
-Regarding the maquies and shrub forests the expert judgement was applied when deciding to use the value of 0.46 from IPCC 2006 Guidelines. - 5) Applied Carbon fraction values were the same used in the estimation of carbon stock change: 0.51 tC/ t dm for coniferous, 0.48 tC/ t dm for deciduous and 0.47 tC/ t dm for maquie and shrubs.
+- 1) Average annual increments from the IPCC 2006 Guidelines were used for the aboveground biomass in natural regeneration. - 2) Values for the Temperate Forest in age class ≤ 20 years and ≥ 20 years were applied - 3) The applied values are the same for both age classes (3 tdm/ha annually (for coniferous), 4 tdm/ha (for deciduous), and 0.5 tdm/ha (for maquies and shrub). - 4) Mean values of the average Root to Shoot ratio from IPCC 2006 Guidelines were used (0.4 (for coniferous in age class ≤ 20 years), 0.46 for deciduous forests.
+Regarding the maquies and shrub forests the expert judgement was applied when deciding to use the value of 0.46 from IPCC 2006 Guidelines. - 5) Applied Carbon fraction values were the same used in the estimation of carbon stock change: 0.51 tC/t dm for coniferous, 0.48 tC/t dm for deciduous and 0.47 tC/t dm for maquie and shrubs.

-Based on the above-mentioned factors, average biomass growth was calculated to be 2.14 tC/ha annually in case of coniferous forests in age class ≤ 20 years and 1.97 tC/ha in age class ≥ 20 years.
+Based on the above-mentioned factors, average biomass growth was calculated to be 2.14 tC/ha annually in case of coniferous forests in age class \leq 20 years and 1.97 tC/ha in age class \geq 20 years.
 Value of 2.8 tC/ha was used s average biomass growth for deciduous.
 Average biomass growth was calculated to be 0.34 tC/ha for maquies and shrub forests.